SoftFluent/CodeFluent-Entities-Documentation/generate_your_data_layers.md

 ![](img/getting-started/generate-your-data-layers-04.png)

-The most important scripts for now are:
+The most important scripts at this point are:
 * **_procedures.sql**: Use it to update the stored procedures
 * **_tables.sql**: Use it to create your database schema